+By Brett Williams.
+Last updated 10th July 2021.
 If you’ve been injured in a mopping accident, caused by somebody else’s negligence, you might be entitled to compensation for your injuries.
 In this guide we’re going to look at the reasons why somebody else might be liable, the amount of compensation you could be paid and how a no win no fee solicitor could help you.
-You could even claim if you’re a cleaner and have been injured while mopping in certain circumstances which this guide will also cover.
+Mopping accident claims might be possible if you’re a cleaner and have been injured while mopping in certain circumstances which this guide will also cover.

 Here at Accident Claims UK, we have a team of advisors who can offer a free assessment of your claim to help determine your chances of being compensated.
 If the case is strong enough, our panel of personal injury solicitors could help you make a no win no fee claim.

 To talk to our team about your claim today, why not call